How debt settlement works

 Taxes on debt settlements

-Debt that’s forgiven through settlement can be considered taxable income by the IRS.
+Debt that’s forgiven through settlement can be considered taxable income by the Internal Revenue Service (IRS).
 This means you may owe taxes on the amount of debt that was forgiven, which can create an unexpected tax liability.

 High fees and costs